 Popular media has tried to discourage parents from sharing sleep with their babies, calling this worldwide practice unsafe.
-Medical science, however, doesn’t back this conclusion.
-In fact, research shows that co-sleeping is actually safer than sleeping alone.
+Medical science, however, doesn’t back this conclusion and prove the benefits of co-sleeping (See Safe Co-Sleeping Research).
+In fact, research shows that co-sleeping is actually safer than sleeping alone (See Co-Sleeping: Yes, No, Sometimes?).
 Here is what science says about sleeping with your baby:

 Sleep more peacefully

-Research shows that co-sleeping infants virtually never startle during sleep and rarely cry during the night, compared to solo sleepers who startle repeatedly throughout the night and spend 4 times the number of minutes crying 1.
+Research shows a benefit of co-sleeping is infants virtually never startle during sleep and rarely cry during the night, compared to solo sleepers who startle repeatedly throughout the night and spend 4 times the number of minutes crying 1.
 Startling and crying releases adrenaline, which increases heart rate and blood pressure, interferes with restful sleep and leads to long term sleep anxiety.

-Worldwide research shows that the SIDS rate is lowest (and even unheard of) in countries where co-sleeping is the norm, rather than the exception 4, 5, 6, 7, 8, 9.
+Worldwide research shows that the SIDS rate is lowest (and even unheard of) in countries where co-sleeping is the norm, rather than the exception 4, 5, 6, 7, 8, 9 (See SIDS: The Latest Research on How Sleeping With Your Baby is Safe).
 Babies who sleep either in or next to their parents’ bed have a fourfold decrease in the chance of SIDS 10.
 Co-sleeping babies actually spend more time sleeping on their back or side 1 which decreases the risk of SIDS.
 Further research shows that the carbon dioxide exhaled by a parent actually works to stimulate baby’s breathing 11.

 Long term emotional health